speaktosteve/speaktosteve.github.io/src/routes/cypress/+page.md

 ## Overview

-There is enough material out there that covers the value of automated testing, the test pyramid, the [https://testing.googleblog.com/2020/11/fixing-test-hourglass.html](terrible test hourglass)
+There is enough material out there that covers the value of automated testing, the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), the [terrible test hourglass](https://testing.googleblog.com/2020/11/fixing-test-hourglass.html), so I wont preach here.

+What I want to provide is a practical guide, on how to set up your Next.js app to included focussed component tests, for server and client rendered flavours.

+Component tests, like standard unit tests, should be rapid and only test the target code, i.e. not any external dependencies.
+Like unit tests, they should not result in things like network calls, database writes etc.

+We are going to:

+- set up a simple, API-fed, client-side component in a new Next.js application
+- add Cypress and set up a component test
+- add interceptors to allow us to test how the component reacts to various API responses

+We also want to do the above with a server-side component

+---